kchopein/JsonSchema.Net/README.md

 ## Just starting

 This project was born 2 days ago at the moment of writing this, so it's still in a very, very, very early stage.
-Actually I don't spect a lot of people reading this (no one actually).
+Actually I don't expect a lot of people reading this (no one actually).
 However, you never know, so... if you think this can be usefult and want to contribute, please do it!

 ## License
 The MIT License ([MIT](https://tldrlegal.com/license/mit-license#summary))